yacinebouaouni/LeetCode-Solutions/README.md

 ## Linked Lists
 * Reversing a LL requires 3 pointers: current, next and previous
 * Sometimes you need to reverse a LL to

+## Binary Tree
+* When using a DFS with a BT sometimes you need extra variables in the recursive function like `count` or `sup` in [Count Good Nodes in binary tree](https://leetcode.com/problems/count-good-nodes-in-binary-tree/description/).
+These variables can be returned in one way or another by the recursive function.